dboyd42/jiggly-mouse/README.md

 ### Running the Binary

-When running with the provided *(will be pushed soon)* Windows:
+When running with the provided *(will be pushed soon)*<br>
-`jiggly-mouse.exe`, macOS: `jiggly-mouse.app`, or Linux: `jiggly-mouse.elf`:
+  - Windows: `jiggly-mouse.exe`
+  - macOS: `jiggly-mouse.app`
+  - Linux: `jiggly-mouse.elf`

 1. Download the platform relative binary to desired directory

 2. Open the program where and accept the prompts

     - macOS: `Security & Privacy` > `Accessibility Access (Events)` > Allow
     - This is because the program is taking over your mouse
     - *Note: The binary is slightly different as to stop the jiggling has no y-axis range set.  --Will update shortly.*

     - Windows: **will update once I get PyInstaller to work again**
     - Linux: **will update once tested**

-  3. Program instructions will be provided in program as well:
+  3. Program instructions will be provided in program as well<br>
-    - **START:** Click `Jiggle` to jiggle the mouse
+    - **START:** Click `Jiggle` to jiggle the mouse<br>
-    - **STOP:** Jiggle the mouse past its jiggling range to stop the jiggling
+    - **STOP:** Jiggle the mouse past its jiggling range to stop the jiggling<br>
     - **EXIT:** Click `Quit` to exit the program

-### Running via Python3
+### Running via Python3-CLI

 #### Dependencies

 - **PIP:** `PyAutoGui` for GUI mouse control
 - ***macOS:*** `Tkinter` has issues, so good luck.
 I messed up my soft-linked files by installing it via brew... dunno what else it messed up.
+    - Running the `jiggly-mouse.app` binary resolves this issue

 #### Run via CLI